BlueBrain/BlueCelluLab/bluecellulab-bb5-tests/README.md

 ## Description

-This repository tests bluecellulab on the large circuits located on bb5.
+This folder contains tests for bluecellulab on the large circuits located on bb5.
+Please note that these tests are not directly usable as they are due to dependencies.

 ## How to run locally